-- Excellence in the safety and quality of care rendered to patients by residents today - Excellence in the safety and quality of care rendered to patients by today's residents in their future practice - Excellence in professionalism through faculty modeling of: - Appreciation for the privilege of providing care for patients - Commitment to the well-being of the students, residents, faculty members, and all members of the health care team

-VI.A.
-Patient Safety, Quality Improvement, Supervision, and Accountability

-VI.A.1.
-Patient Safety and Quality Improvement

-VI.A.1.a) Patient Safety

-VI.A.1.a).(1) Culture of Safety
+- Excellence in the safety and quality of care rendered to patients by residents today - Excellence in the safety and quality of care rendered to patients by today's residents in their future practice - Excellence in professionalism - Appreciation for the privilege of caring for patients - Commitment to the well-being of the students, residents, faculty members, and all members of the health care team - VI.A.
+Patient Safety, Quality Improvement, Supervision, and Accountability - VI.A.1.
+Patient Safety and Quality Improvement - VI.A.1.a) Patient Safety - VI.A.1.a).(1) Culture of Safety